 SCHOOL CLIMATE AND CODES OF CONDUCT

-Establishing behavioral expectations for students, staff, and visitors that encourage a positive school climate and culture are central to a safe and supportive school community.
+Establishing behavioral expectations for students, staff, and visitors that encourage a positive and respectful school climate and culture are essential to creating and maintaining a safe and supportive school community.

 A WHOLE SCHOOL APPROACH – BUILDING STUDENT READINESS

 There is an expectation that schools promote a positive school culture that encourages interpersonal and inter-group respect among students and between students and staff.
 To ensure that schools provide all students with a supportive and safe environment in which to grow and thrive academically and socially, each of the following facets of a school community must be considered:

 • Respect for Diversity

 • Emotional Well Being and Sense of Safety

 • Student Engagement

 • Building Conditions

 • Physical & Mental Well Being